Visiting Maui During COVID: What You Need To Know

 The philosophy here is “Spread Aloha, Not Germs.”

 Before you arrive on Maui, please familiarize yourself with Maui’s most current Public Health Emergency Rules, so you will know what is required specifically on our island.
-(The rules change often in response to evolving issues and needs, and they are updated every few weeks.)
+(The rules change often in response to changing issues and needs, and they are updated every few weeks.)
 In addition, be aware of the State of Hawaii’s mandates set forth in Emergency Proclamations.
-The most recent at the time of this blog update is the 21st Emergency Proclamation, dated 6/7/21, and the amendment relating to masks, dated 5/25/21.
+The most recent at the time of this blog update is the Emergency Proclamation dated 8/5/21.
 These State rules are updated and reissued every few weeks.
-Updates can be found here.

 Yes, your experience visiting Maui during COVID will certainly be different than it was before.
 There will be some restrictions and inconvenience.
 But aren’t we all pretty much used to that by now?
 And in return, you will be rewarded with astounding beauty and serenity and wide-open spaces and fresh sea air . . . and lots of welcoming smiles underneath our masks as we greet you.